SecurityDungeon/ids-lab/scenarios/accounting-data-leak/Readme.md

   - transfer patched grisbi binary to the Accounting-PC (e.g. via wordpress)
 - *(optionally)* monitor changes in the password/keylog file and exfiltrate the data via DNS
   - the example of monitoring script below converts the captured password to hexadecimal string and exfiltrates it via DNS.
-DNS query of type X25 to the domain in the form of `[two chars + two digits].com` is needed to trigger Suricata detection *ET MALWARE DNSG - Data Exfiltration via DNS* with *sid:2028631*
+DNS query of type X25 to the domain in the form of `[two chars + two digits].com` is needed to trigger Suricata detection **ET MALWARE DNSG - Data Exfiltration via DNS** (sid:2028631)

 ### Examples
 - grisbi patch